-- 52. The inspection visit took place between 23 to 25 March 2022 with the assistance of Assistant Commissioner Caldwell and Assistant Commissioner Fletcher.72 - 53.
-In the course of my inspection, and in keeping with the practice established by my predecessors, I received classified written accounts of the use of each of the relevant powers by Guernsey law enforcement authorities.
-Those accounts were supplemented by oral briefings with personnel involved in the authorisation management and oversight of covert operations.
-I was also provided with the opportunity to inspect files showing the procedures that were followed in each case.
-I was also able to discuss the procedures and practices with the Chief Officers of the Island Police Force and Guernsey Border Agency,73 as well as with her Majesty's Comptroller.74 Their observations were extremely helpful and provided valuable insights into the careful manner in which they discharge their respective functions.
+- 51. The inspection visit took place between 17 to 20 April 2023 with the assistance of Assistant Commissioner Caldwell and Assistant Commissioner Fletcher. - 52.
+In the course of my inspection visit, and in keeping with the practice established by my predecessors, I received classified written accounts of the use of each of the relevant powers by Guernsey law enforcement authorities.
+Those accounts were supplemented

-71 OCDA was established by The Data Retention And Acquisition Regulations 2018 (No. 1123) following the decision of the Court of Justice of the European Union in the joined cases of Tele2 Sverige AB v Post-och telestyrelsen (C-203/15) and Secretary of State for the Home Department v.
+75 OCDA was established by The Data Retention And Acquisition Regulations 2018 (No. 1123) following the decision of the Court of Justice of the European Union in the joined cases of Tele2 Sverige AB v Post-och telestyrelsen (C-203/15) and Secretary of State for the Home Department v.
 Watson (C-698/15).
-Following the Court's judgment the UK Government accepted that amendments were needed to the Investigatory Powers Act to make it consistent with EU law, in particular to provide for independent uthorisation for most communications data applications.
-As a result, OCDA was established to consider nearly all communications data applications made by public authorities in the UK, other than the intelligence agencies, on behalf of the Investigatory Powers Commissioner.
+OCDA was established to consider nearly all communications data applications made by public authorities in the UK, other than the intelligence agencies, on behalf of the Investigatory Powers Commissioner.
 In Guernsey, applications are channelled through a single point of contact within each public authority and these single points of contact are in a position to advise a designated person on whether authorisation is appropriate.